orcodeep/CSAPP/labs/malloc/README.md

 **In case of returning mem to OS (`munmap()`):**

-The allocator still would have to do some local checks on the metadata before it returns virtual memory to the OS.
+The allocator needs to do some local checks on the metadata before it returns virtual memory to the OS.

 # `sbrk()`/`brk()` vs `mmap()`